Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Background and related work

-Crowd-sourced curation of labels via multiple human workers \citep{zhang2017improving_labels_crowdsourced, dawid1979maximum, ratner_chris_re_large_training_sets_NIPS2016_6523} is a common method for validating/correcting label issues in datasets, but can be exorbitantly expensive for large datasets.
-To circumvent this issue, we only validate a subset of datasets by first estimating which examples are most likely to be mislabeled.
-To achieve this, we lean on a number of contributions in uncertainty quantification for finding label errors based on prediction/label agreement via confusion matrices \citep{neurips2019novelinformationtheory, hendrycks2018using, chen2019confusion, icml_lipton_label_shift_confusion_matrix}, however these approaches lack either robustness to class imbalance or theoretical support for realistic settings with \emph{asymmetric, non-uniform noise}.
-For robustness to class imbalance and theoretical support for exact uncertainty quantification, we use the model-agnostic framework, confident learning (CL) \citep{northcutt2021confidentlearning}, to estimate which labels are erroneous across diverse datasets. \cite{northcutt2021confidentlearning} have demonstrated that CL more accurately identifies label errors than other label-error identification methods.
+Crowd-sourced curation of labels via multiple human workers \citep{zhang2017improving, dawid1979maximum, ratner_chris_re_large_training_sets_NIPS2016_6523} is a common method for validating/correcting label issues in datasets, but it can be exorbitantly expensive for large datasets.
+To circumvent this issue, we only validate subsets of datasets by first estimating which examples are most likely to be mislabeled.
+To achieve this, we lean on a number of contributions in uncertainty quantification for finding label errors based on prediction/label agreement via confusion matrices \citep{neurips2019novelinformationtheory, hendrycks2018using, chen2019confusion, icml_lipton_label_shift_confusion_matrix}; however, these approaches lack either robustness to class imbalance or theoretical support for realistic settings with \emph{asymmetric, non-uniform noise} (for instance, an image of a dog might be more likely to be mislabeled a coyote than a car).
+For robustness to class imbalance and theoretical support for exact uncertainty quantification, we use a model-agnostic framework, confident learning (CL) \citep{northcutt2021confidentlearning}, to estimate which labels are erroneous across diverse datasets.
+We choose the CL framework for finding putative label errors because it was empirically found to outperform several recent alternative label error identification methods \cite{northcutt2021confidentlearning, wang2021fair, li2021cleanml}.
 Unlike prior work that only models symmetric label noise \citep{rooyen_menon_unhinged_nips15}, we quantify class-conditional label noise with CL, validating the correctable nature of the label errors via crowdsourced workers.
 Human validation confirms the noise in common benchmark datasets is indeed primarily systematic mislabeling, not just random noise or lack of signal (e.g.\ images with fingers blocking the camera).